Functor homology over an additive category: Excision in functor homology

-\begin{thm}[excision] Let $\phi:\A\to \B$ be an additive functor between two small additive categories, such that $\phi^*:k[\B]\Md\to k[\A]\Md$ is fully faithful.
+\begin{thm}[excision] Let $k$ be a commutative ring and let $\phi:\A\to \B$ be an additive functor between two small additive categories, such that $\phi^*:k[\B]\Md\to k[\A]\Md$ is fully faithful.
 For all positive integers $e$, the following assertions are equivalent. \begin{enumerate}[(1)] \item The restriction functor $\phi^*$ is $e$-excisive. \item For all objects $x$ and $y$ of $\B$ we have: